casparderksen/packer-kickstart-vagrant/README.md

 ## Development box

 This image is based on the Ansible box.
-It contains a Java / Angular / Docker / Oracle / DC/OS development environment, with a number of pulled images.
+It contains a Java / Angular / Docker / Oracle / DC/OS / Minikube development environment, with a number of pulled images.

 An Ansible provisioning run is executed from Packer for configuring the image,